wp-plugins/bulk-password-reset/readme.txt

 = Important Links =

 Below some important links with can help you for addition research to find answers regarding the plugin:

 * [Website of the Author Ruben Woudsma](http://rubenwoudsma.nl/)
 * [Artist designed icon in header](http://www.aha-soft.com/)

 = Features =

+The following features are included in this plugin:

 * Users              : Bulk reset the password of users.
 * E-mail             : An e-mail can be sent to all the users to reset the password.